EnterpriseDB/tpa/docs/src/architecture-PGD-Always-ON.md

 case.
 For example, AWS regions, or availability zones within a region, or any other designation to identify where your servers are hosted.

-A PGD-Always-ON cluster comprises one or more locations with the same number of data nodes (if required to establish consensus, there may be an additional witness node in each location, as well as a single extra witness-only location).
-These locations, as many as required, must be named in the `--location-names` list.
+A PGD-Always-ON cluster comprises one or more locations, each with an odd number of data nodes (or an even number with an extra witness node), and an optional witness-only location, if required to establish reliable consensus.
+These locations, as many as you require, must be named in the `--location-names` list.

 (If you are using TPA to provision an AWS cluster, the locations will be mapped to separate availability zones within the `--region` you specify.